 4. Safety Promotion

-MORSE is our cultural DNA, the way we work where ever we are and in everything we do, that sets us apart from competitors.
+Menzies, Operating, Responsibly, Safely and Effectively (MORSE) is our cultural DNA, the way we work whereever we are and in everything we do, that sets us apart from competitors.
 The MORSE code is embedded throughout our business, from our induction programmes, initial/refresher training, safety, security, environmental promotions and incorporated into our internal communications.
 The sole purpose of MORSE is ensuring our stakeholders and the traveling public can trust every journey they take.
 We have turned each core value into a code of practise so that our employees know how to act and engage with the MORSE code.

 Menzies - People, Passion Pride since 1833